Should I Refinance to a 15-Year Mortgage?

-There are a number of reasons why the average American homeowner prefers a 30-year mortgage.
+There are several reasons why the average American homeowner prefers a 30-year mortgage.
 For one thing, it allows for greater financial flexibility.
-The lower payment gives borrowers the chance to build equity while also keeping up with other debt payments and stashing away cash for an emergency.
+The lower payment gives borrowers the chance to build equity while keeping up with other debt payments and stashing away cash for an emergency.

 How do the tax savings compare?

 We have an entire article dedicated to mortgage interest tax deduction.
 To summarize, homeowners are eligible for a credit every year in which they make payments on their mortgage.
-Many borrowers wonder if they would receive more tax savings on a 30-year loan as opposed to a 15-year loan.
+Many borrowers wonder if they would receive more tax savings on a 30-year loan instead of a 15-year loan.

 How much does it cost?

 Unfortunately, refinancing your mortgage isn’t free.
-In fact, it’s common for borrowers to spend thousands of dollars over the course of this transaction.
+It’s common for borrowers to spend thousands of dollars on this transaction, specifically the appraisal and closing fees.
 Do yourself a favor and ask your lender when your break-even point will be, as well as how much your refinance will cost.

 Is it worth refinancing to a 15-year mortgage?